LennaHammer/English/EVP/out/words_adjective.md

 ## 764. unforgettable ## adjective
 /ˌʌn.fərˈget̬.ə.bəl/
 [B1]Something that is unforgettable is so good, interesting, etc. that you remember it for a long time.
-- Seeing Niagara Falls was an unforgettable experience.
+- Seeing Niagara Falls was an unforgettable `experience`.

 ## 765. unfriendly ## adjective
 /ʌnˈfren.dli/
 [B1]not friendly
-- She was really unfriendly to me.
+- She was really unfriendly `to` me.

 ## 766. unhappy ## adjective
 /ʌnˈhæp.i/ NOT SATISFIED
 [B1]not satisfied
-- I'm unhappy about the situation.
+- I'm unhappy `about` the situation.
-- We were very unhappy with the service at the hotel.
+- We were very unhappy `with` the service at the hotel.

 ## 767. unhealthy ## adjective
 /ʌnˈhel.θi/